How to Trade with Support and Resistance

 - Trend line

-LET’S FIND ALL THE SBOVE SUPPORT AND RESISTANCE IN A SINGLE CHART
+LET’S FIND ALL THE ABOVE SUPPORT AND RESISTANCE IN A SINGLE CHART

 Multi timeframe SUPPORT AND RESISTANCE

-- Through all the timeframe support and resistance work but the rewards grow with the higher the timeframe it is
+- Through all the timeframe support and resistance work but the rewards grow the higher the timeframe is

-- The noise in lower time frame chart is more
+- The noise in the lower time frame chart is more

 For example, you can note down the support and resistance levels from the weekly chart.
 Then, plot them on the daily chart to find trading opportunities.
 This method keeps you focused on important support and resistance levels instead of flooding your chart with dozens of potential support and resistance levels.

-- The first point of support in any time frame is prior bar’s high
+- The first point of support in any time frame is the prior bar’s high

-- The first point of resistance in any time frame is prior bar’s low
+- The first point of resistance in any time frame is the prior bar’s low

-- Second points of support and resistance are pivot points(swing high and swing low)
+- The second points of support and resistance are pivot points(swing high and swing low)

 - Consolidation area